reydelleon/civicdata.github.io/about.md

 In December 2014 we reached official Brigade status with Code for America.

-As of April 2015, over 250 people and volunteers have participated in our hackathons, meetups, and events.
+As of June 2015, over 300 people and volunteers have participated in our hackathons, meetups, and events.
 Thank you!

-We've had **13 meetups**, run **6 hackathons**, worked on **19 civic public projects**, and donated over **5,000 hours** of volunteer time to the community!
+We've had **14 meetups**, run **7 hackathons**, worked on **29 civic public projects**, and donated over **6,000 hours** of volunteer time to the community!

 **Code of Conduct**